eichblatt/litestream/docs/interface_livemusic.md

 Jumps to the next available show.
 Generally, this will be on a different date.
 In the case where there are multiple bands loaded, and there is more than one show on the same date, pressing hte Month button will take you to the next show on that date.

-## The Knobs

-This section describes how the knobs work to navigate through the archive of live shows.

-### Left Knob (Year)

-The Left knob controls which year is selected for browsing shows.

-- Rotating the knob changes the year component of the date shown at the top of the screen
-- Available years are based on the shows in the archive
-- When a year with no shows is selected, the display will automatically jump to the nearest date with available content

-### Center Knob (Month)

-The Center knob controls which month is selected for browsing shows.

-- Rotating the knob changes the month component of the date shown at the top of the screen (1-12)
-- When rotating to a new month, the display updates to show availability within that month

-### Right Knob (Day)

-The Right knob controls which day is selected for browsing shows.

-- Rotating the knob changes the day component of the date shown at the top of the screen (1-31)
-- Days with available shows are highlighted or indicated visually
-- When rotating to a day with no shows, the display will provide visual feedback

 ## Contexts

 The Time Machine live music interface operates within several distinct contexts that determine how user inputs are interpreted.